puppetlabs/puppet-docs/source/guides/passenger.markdown

 ### Install the Puppet Master Rack Application

 Your copy of Puppet includes a `config.ru` file, which tells Rack how to spawn puppet master processes.
+To install this Rack application in a form Passenger can use, you'll need to:

+* Create three directories for the application (a parent directory, a "public" directory, and a "tmp" directory)
-Create a directory for it, then copy the `ext/rack/files/config.ru` file from the Puppet source code into that directory:
+* Copy the `ext/rack/files/config.ru` file from the Puppet source code into the parent directory
+* Set the ownership of the config.ru file

+> **Note:** The `chown` step is important --- the owner of this file is the user the puppet master process will run under.
+This should usually be `puppet`, but may be different in your deployment.
+>
+> Also, make sure the Apache user (which may vary by platform) can both read and traverse all three directories, can traverse all of its parent directories, and can write to the "tmp" directory.

+These steps will look something like this:

     $ sudo mkdir -p /usr/share/puppet/rack/puppetmasterd
     $ sudo mkdir /usr/share/puppet/rack/puppetmasterd/public /usr/share/puppet/rack/puppetmasterd/tmp
-    $ sudo cp /usr/share/puppet/ext/rack/files/config.ru /usr/share/puppet/rack/puppetmasterd/
+    $ sudo cp /usr/share/puppet/ext/rack/config.ru /usr/share/puppet/rack/puppetmasterd/
-    $ sudo chown puppet /usr/share/puppet/rack/puppetmasterd/config.ru
+    $ sudo chown puppet:puppet /usr/share/puppet/rack/puppetmasterd/config.ru

-> Note: The `chown` step is important --- the owner of this file is the user the puppet master process will run under.
-This should usually be `puppet`, but may be different in your deployment.
+The location of the Puppet source will vary by OS, and the packages you installed with might have excluded the files from `ext/`.
+If so, you can [download the config.ru file directly from GitHub](https://raw.github.com/puppetlabs/puppet/master/ext/rack/config.ru).

 ### Create and Enable the Puppet Master Vhost